knowlabUnimelb/MODGARNER/README.md

 - Use plotPosteriorPredictives7.m to make plots in the supplementary material (need to put fit file in fit folder first)
 - Use plotPosteriorsViolinExp to make parameter plots in the supplement
 - When fitting integral dimensions, need to change R_METRIC = 2 and SHEPARD_EXPONENT =2 in seqEBLBA.m.
 Set both = 1 for separable dimensions.

+GARNER SEQ EB-LBA DEMCMC - Single Channel
+- Same as GARNER SEQ EB-LBA DEMCMC but utilizes only the relevant dimension for each task